tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 assert JavaVersion.current() == JavaVersion.VERSION_1_8
 ```

-Gradle doesn't pass a `-sourcepath`, which we've seen is wrong.
+Gradle doesn't pass a _source path_, which we've seen is wrong.
 Here's a small
 repro case if you want: <https://gist.github.com/tbroyer/d8174f5eb99bdb7f291b>
 and I've [reported the issue](http://forums.gradle.org/gradle/topics/gradle-should-pass-sourcepath-to-javac-by-default-to-avoid-false-positives).

-No `-encoding` by default, but easy to configure.
+No `-⁠encoding` by default, but easy to configure.

 ### What does Buck do wrong?

-Buck always passes a `-source` and `-target` (defaults to `1.7` though).
+Buck always passes a `-⁠source` and `-⁠target` (defaults to `1.7` though).
 It
 lets you define the _boot class path_ (even though it's undocumented) but not
 _extension dirs._ You can however do that easily thanks to `extra_arguments`.
 Note that this configuration is global to your project.
 There's no way to plug